DynamicsAndNeuralSystems/OverlappingCommunityDetection_HCP/README.md

 1. Jaccard Coefficient Analysis: Can be reproduced by running `jaccard_test` in `Peripheral`.
 2. F1 and Omega score over synthetic benchmarks: Can be reproduuced using `compute_metrics` in `Peripheral`.

+The processed HCP group connectome (only cortical areas) can be found under `Results/RH.mat`.